 Expect more readiness blogs over the next months

-In the next few months expect to see more blog posts on cloud readiness as we break down workflow tasks and share the gaps we have identified—gaps which perhaps would be described better as ‘development opportunities’.
-In essence, that is what they are—opportunities for innovation and for companies to focus resources on solutions necessary to achieve the full benefits of the 2030 Vision.
+In the next few months expect to see more blog posts on cloud readiness as we break down workflow tasks and share the gaps we identify, gaps which perhaps would be described better as development opportunities.
+In essence, that is what they are—opportunities for innovation and for companies to focus resources on the solutions necessary to achieve the full benefits of the 2030 Vision.

 Be sure to check the 2030 Blog for updates on this workstream—or follow MovieLabs on LinkedIn and Twitter for new readiness assessment alerts.